 Transport & Installation

-Thanks to the two-bladed load-avoiding design the Windflow turbine is both lighter and more compact than conventional three-bladed turbines.
-The nacelle weighs only 12 tonnes and the blade tips just overhang the end of a standard articulated trailer by 4 metres.
+Thanks to the two-bladed load-avoiding design the Windflow 500 is both lighter and more compact than conventional three-bladed turbines.
+The nacelle of the 33-500 weighs less than 10 tonnes and the blade tips just overhang the end of a standard articulated trailer by only 3 metres.

-Light and compact makes it easier to deliver and for the crane to gain access, as standard trucks and roads can be used.
+Light and compact makes it easier to deliver, as standard trucks and roads can be used.
+Cranes are often the heaviest and widest load, which determines the road requirements, and here a smaller crane can typically be used compared to three-bladed turbines.
 Widening, straightening and strengthening of public access roads are unlikely to be required and, typically, existing farm tracks do not need to be modified.
 This is particularly important for single installations where additional costs could tip the project from viable to non-viable.

-Should the replacement of a gearbox, generator or pitch bearings be required, this work would normally be performed with the nacelle lowered to the safety of ground level and require no more than a day of crane hire.
+Should major maintenance be required, e.g. to replace a generator or pitch bearings, this work can be performed most easily with the nacelle lowered to the safety of ground level, which can be achieved with only a day of crane hire.